Kazakhstan: Not Just Steppe – Charyn Canyon and Esik Lake

 Wild donkeys on Esik Lake

-When finally they leave is almost dawn, and instead of wild boar, there comes a family of donkeys braying.
-The wild ones are typical of this area.
 With donkeys around our tent, we get up and head towards the Charyn Canyon, downhill!
 We find a nice alternative route to the main road, along the Almaty Grand Canal.

-It’s a very pleasant way through the fields, there are some ups and downs in the hills, but nothing heavy and worth it.
-Very few cars also seem to have a bike path to ourselves.
-In two days we get to the Canyon.
-The last 11km is on a gravel washboard, but flat, so not as tough as Song Kul in Kyrgyzstan.
+Very few cars also seem to have a bike path to themselves.
+In two days, we get to the Canyon.
+The last 11km is on a gravel washboard, but it is flat, so it is not as tough as the road to Song Kul in Kyrgyzstan.

 Charyn Canyon